Cindy L. Breitman, Ph.D.

-I am a strong advocate for field of neuropsychology.
-As such, I serve on the NYS Association of Neuropsychology's (NYSAN) Professional Affairs and Information Committee and I am the chair person for the Community Outreach Committee.
+I am a strong advocate for the field of neuropsychology.
+As such, I serve on the NYS Association of Neuropsychology's (NYSAN) Professional Affairs and Information Committee and I am on the committee of Communications and Social Media.
 I work to promote public awareness about the specialty of neuropsychology and on issues of advocacy related to health insurance coverage.
 This has involved significant and successful grassroots efforts to create changes within national and local health insurance companies.

 Traumatic Brain Injury

 General neuropsychological functioning

 Bachelor's, Psychology, Binghamton University, Binghamton, NY.
 1988

 Master's, General Psychology, New York University, New York, NY 1990